Irene-Frias/1DAM-Cross-Platform-Application-Development/README.md

 - **`DTD`** *(Document Type Definition)* is a set of rules that determines the structure and format that an `XML` document must follow.
 Its purpose is to ensure that an `XML` document is valid, that is, that it complies with a previously defined structure.
 `XML` is widely used in web applications, databases, and information exchange systems because of its ability to represent data in a human- and machine-readable manner.

+- **`XML Schema`** *(XSD - XML Schema Definition)* is a more powerful and flexible alternative to `DTD` for defining the structure and constraints of an `XML` document.
+It allows specifying data types, element relationships, and validation rules in a more precise way.
+Unlike `DTD`, `XML Schema` is written in `XML` itself, making it more extensible and easier to integrate with modern applications.
+It supports namespaces, data types (such as integers, dates, and booleans), and complex structures, making it widely used in web services, data validation, and structured information exchange.

 ## 📄 Project information
 Visit the project [Wiki](https://github.com/Irene-Frias/Markup-Language/wiki) for more information.